- TABLE OF CONTENTS

 50 Hath not my hand made all these things?

-* The Church is ONLY the people of Jesus Christ in the Bible-- it is NEVER the name of real estate.
+* The Church is ONLY the people of Jesus Christ in the Bible-- it is NEVER the name of real estate, or a "Christian" Josh House.

 Perhaps the most blasphemous Josh House invented by Christendom is the Josh House of the Roman Catholic Church.
 The obelisk in the foreground is a grossly pagan item and is traditionally the male phallus in all Eastern religion.
 Why is it in the Vatican?